haven1network/haven1-validator-docs/ACTIVITIES.md

 ## Approve a new validator

 - Carry out this activity when the Haven1 Team instructs you.
-- We will provide you with an updated `static-nodes.json` and the following information of the new validator.
+- We will provide an updated `static-nodes.json` and the following information about the new validator.
   - address
   - accountAddress
   - encodeID